 We believe that every solution with the potential to promote public health and to mitigate harm should be considered.
 We continue to seek innovative health approaches to drug use, drug treatment, and drug policy that are based on science and research.

 Expanding the harm reduction framework

 Harm reduction practices center creating safe conditions for drug use, where individuals are able to receive proper care if needed.
-While this is vital, we must expand harm reduction to include services, and advocacy that promotes the end of policies which prevent access to basic needs and resources.
-Further, we must continue to limit the role of law enforcement to ensure that drug users aren't ensared in the criminal justice system.
+While this is vital, we must expand harm reduction to include services, and advocacy that promotes the end of policies which prevent access to basic resources.
+Further, we must continue to limit the role of law enforcement to ensure that drug users aren't ensnared in the criminal justice system.

 moving harm reduction beyond the needle

 Harm Reduction agencies provide low-threshold access to services and programs designed to support mental, physical and emotional health.
 When people hear the phrase 'harm reduction,' they may think of needle exchange programs (also referred to as "syringe exchange programs"), a service commonly provided by harm reduction agencies.
 Needle exchange programs help prevent the spread of HIV, Hepatitis C, and other blood borne infections, among other benefits.
 But harm reduction encompasses more than just needle exchange programs.